 Since the program's inception over 66,000 Lower Manhattan jobs have been retained or created (including over 11,400 attracted and created jobs).
 To date, over \$258,000,000 in JCRP grant funds including nearly \$116,000,000 from this LMDC grant activity have been paid.
-Since December 31, 2015, ESD and the New York
+Since December 31, 2015, ESD and the New York was performed for past recipients and this monitoring will continue through 2028.

 City Economic Development Corporation stopped accepting requests for new JCRP grants in accordance with the program offer deadline that had been in place.
+No further payments will be made to grantees.
 Monitoring of post grant requirements was performed for past recipients and this monitoring will continue through 2028.